 In brief: The purpose of the Data Sharing Working Group is to make recommendations regarding UDNI sharing that involves rules of submission, storage and access.
 Membership in this Working Group should include different types of users and contributors of shared data and materials.
 Considerations for data sharing recommendations include the benefits of compiling UDNI diagnoses, the value of using HPO terms and gene names for searching capability, governmental restrictions on data sharing, the willingness of families to share, and involvement of clinicians.

-UDNI Patient Engagement Group: Virginie Bros-Facer (EURORDIS), Helene Cederroth (WILHELM FOUNDATION), Paul Melmeyer (NORD)
+UDNI Patient Engagement Group: Gulcin Gumus (EURORDIS), Helene Cederroth (Wilhelm Foundation), Debbie Drell (NORD)

 In brief: The purpose of the Patient Engagement Working Group is to provide a patient perspective to issues like data sharing and to offer clarity and transparency.
 This requires mutual trust and involves the presence of a patient representative on the Governing Board.